hdtodd/ISM_Emulator/README.md

 To implement the transmission of sensor data using the protocol of one of the specific devices:

 *  Connect your components:
-*  If your BME 68x board and your Arudino-compatible microcontroller both have STEMMA or QWIIC connectors, connect your BME board to your Arudino compatible that way.
+*  You can use either I2C or SPIO to connect to a BME 68x board.
+The program expects to use I2C.
+If your BME 68x board and your Arudino-compatible microcontroller both have STEMMA or QWIIC connectors, connect your BME board to your Arudino compatible that way.
 If not, you'll use 4 wires to connect your BME to your Arduino-compatible:

 	*  Connect the BME Vin to the power supply,  3-5V.
 After confirming that your BME board has integrated 3.3V-5V level-shifting, use the same voltage that the microcontroller logic uses..
 For most Arduinos, that is 5V.
 For 3.3V logic devices, use 3.3V
 	*  Connect the BME GND to common power/data ground
 	*  Connect the BME SCK breakout pin to the I2C clock SCL pin on your Arduino compatible (see microcontoller pinout diagram)
 	*  Connect the BME SDI breakout pin to the I2C data SDA pin on your Arduino compatible (see microcontoller pinout diagram)
+	*  On the Pico 2, connect the BME SCK and SDI pins to the Pico 2 SCL and SDA pins numbered 6 and 7; attempts to use other Pico I2C0 or I2C1 pins were unsucessful.
+Use GPIO pin 3 (pin numbered 5) for the 433MHz transmitter data line.
 * If you have a BME688, install the library for it in your IDE; if you're using a different type of sensor, install its library and modify the `ISM_Emulator.ino` code to replace the BME calls with the equivalent for your sensor.
 * Confirm your connection to the BME68x with the `BME680test.ino` example in the Adafruit library, for example.
 * Start the Arduino IDE